 Making top notch chocs for the people of Bristol since 1910; head along to their Small St shop to bag yourself a selection of luxury handmade chocolates, truffles and fondants.
 Their gift boxes make for one of the best presents in the city – whether you get one for that special someone or yourself is up to you.

 Want to enjoy a huge slice of chocolate cake alongside a mug of rich hot chocolate, with some dainty chocolates on the side?
 Get yourself over to Clifton Village and pull up a chair at Bar Chocolat; it’s the only place where you can seriously overload on cocoa-y goodness.

 This lovely shop on North Street not only sells beautiful luxury chocolates, but also does special chocolate hampers (!), hosts chocolate parties (!!) and even allows you to book on to chocolate workshops to learn the art of a chocolatier.

 Choose from a mind-boggling selection of fillings, from fruit to cake to chocolate bars, then watch as they chuck it all in a blender and make it into a naughty milkshake.
 One of the best hangover cures there is in town.
 (Mine’s a treacle tart milkshake, by the way)

 Three Brothers Burgers

 These guys win the milkshake award in my book, mainly because they’re the only people I’ve found who make a proper milkshake, ie. one you can stand a metal spoon upright in.
 They’re proper thick ice cream milkshakes; with my favourite being the Reese’s Peanut Butter Cup one, but the Oreo is also great.
-They also do regular special and hard shakes (the vanilla shake with rhubarb vodka, or the chocolate shake with Cointreau both sound immense).

 On the list mainly because they do boozy shakes, play good music, have a bowling alley AND a karaoke room – what more do you need?